 As ridiculous as it seems right now, you’ve probably fallen for the above tactics at least once.
 I know I have.

-All these methods require you to reach beyond your current skill level to attain the success you want but don’t have quickly.
+All these methods require you to reach beyond your current skill level to attain the success you want but don’t have.
 Meaning, the only way to get that level of skill, in a short period of time, is by lying OR repeating the words of other experts.

 This post isn’t really about theft